dwelling beneath the surface of the earth

 asma.
 It was only in the 16th century that the "th" was reintroduced to the English spelling, to make it like the Latin and Greek spellings.

-of an appropriate or pertinent nature
+of a suitable, fitting, or pertinent nature

 In fact, comparison to high tech is